ZeroSum24/Automated_Financial_Calculator/README.md

 10. Added adaptability of database types and swapped to sqlalchemy to manage these

 11. Need to fix appendage of non-unique values to the database

+12. Need to make changes to allow the expenses/trip_credit be processed and run queries on this -- make an automatted way of taking the trip lists and giving them same schema -- and adding them to a parent table for queries to be run on